SipinSlowly/Discord-Bookmark-Token-Logger-Free/README.md

 # Discord-Bookmark-Token-Logger-Free
-discord bookmark logger that i made, which was pretty easy.
+discord bookmark logger which comes with an auto login feature which was pretty easy.

 you can resell this or use it to log people